 Or you can find this General Conference game in our Freebies Section.

 First Presidency & Apostle Treat Bags

 Another idea that our children love are First Presidency and Apostle Treat bags.
-Since every apostle will speak at least once during LDS General Conference, you can prepare a small treat or quiet activity that your children will get to open when He speaks.
+Since every member of the First Presidency and Quorum of the 12 Apostles will speak at least once during General Conference, you can prepare a small treat or quiet activity that your children will get to open when He speaks.

 We’ve observed that our children really look forward to the next speaker to see if they’ll get to open a bag.

-Update: this has been a great way to keep them excited throughout all the sessions.
+Our children LOVE this!
+It has been a great way to keep them excited throughout all the sessions.
 They will hold up the bags to see which photo matches the Apostle speaking.
-However, the one downside is that once the treat has been eaten, they tend to lose interest.
+However, the one downside is that once the treat has been eaten, they tend to lose interest in the speaker.
 So, just keep that in mind.
 Having a quiet activity would be a good way to keep them occupied during the duration of the entire talk.